After four months without making his debut with PSG, Sergio Ramos returns to collective training

-The center-back has lived a 2021 plagued by physical problems, as his last official game was held on May 5 at the service of Real Madrid
+The central defender has lived through 2021 plagued by physical problems, as his last official game was held on May 5 at the service of Real Madrid

 Spanish defender Sergio Ramos, who has been out for almost four months due to physical problems and has not yet debuted with him Paris Saint-Germain (PSG), He returned to work on Tuesday with his colleagues, local media reported.